dvndavis/Group4/README.md

 <br>
 <img width="776" alt="query10" src="https://github.com/dvndavis/Group4/assets/163315179/be0806e2-65e0-40b1-b42b-0a2d650fca68">
 <br>
 Query 10 would be important for a manager to know who has or has not done their community engagement.
-As a member of the U.S. soccer team, the players should be required to participate in at least one community engagement, and this query will allow a manager to quickly see who has not done it.
+As a member of the U.S. soccer team, the players should be required to participate in at least one community engagement, and this query will allow a manager to see who has not done it quickly.

 ## Database Information
 **Database Name:** ns_Sp24_61608_Group4